UrbanCompass/hnvm/README.md

 ## Why Not Just Use [NVM](https://github.com/nvm-sh/nvm)

 Because `nvm` doesn't support [`fish`](https://fish.sh) 😅.
-Additionally, it's gotten a bit too bloated by trying to do too many things.
-HNVM is focused on using and running node at a specific version if declared, not in having multiple environments globally.
+This project also focuses on individual projects or packages declaring versions of node to use, as opposed to switching globally between different versions.
+It results in a simpler setup with far less code.